Skip to main content

 The Genetic Information Nondiscrimination Act establishes a protective boundary around your health data, a boundary that wellness programs must be carefully designed to respect.

 This regulatory framework is built upon the concept of a “reasonably designed” program.
-For the exception to apply, the must have a legitimate purpose of promoting health or preventing disease.
+For the exception to apply, the wellness program must have a legitimate purpose of promoting health or preventing disease.
 It must have a reasonable chance of improving the health of its participants.

 This standard ensures that a program is a genuine health initiative.
 A program that is overly burdensome or functions as a subtle way to discriminate would not meet this requirement.
 The regulations exist to balance an employer’s interest in fostering a healthy workforce with the employee’s fundamental right to privacy and freedom from discrimination based on their genetic makeup.